We support individuals who find connecting within the community challenging

 - Assistance with getting to the bathroom, walking, and meals

-We arrange transportation from our client’s home to our locations at the Irene Swindells or Ruth Ann Rosenberg Centers in San Francisco.
+We arrange transportation from our client’s home to our location at the Irene Swindells Center in San Francisco.
 We provide a hot healthy lunch, assistance with the activities of daily living, and programs specially designed to stimulate and enhance vitality.
 Participants enjoy healthy, nourishing meals with exemplary service that help fulfill their nutritional needs.
 We train our staff to provide assistance with a focus on preserving our clients’ dignity.
 We can provide help for every level of need, including incontinence, mobility, and eating.